rethinkdb/rethinkdb/docs/index.rst

 - ``rget bar null 0 -1 343``

-  Get at most 343 key-value pairs starting from the key ``bar``.
+  Get at most 343 key-value pairs in ascending order starting from the key ``bar``.

 - ``rget NULL nuLL -1 -1 9000``

-  Get at most 9000 key-value pairs starting from the smallest key in the database.
+  Get at most 9000 key-value pairs in ascending order starting from the smallest key in the database.

 =======
 Support